 Ravin R10 is the smaller version of the Ravin R20.
 That’s it, that’s the review.
 Just kidding, Ravin R10 is also an award-winner crossbow from 2019.
 It’s the most compact crossbow of 2019 without any doubt.
 When you cock the crossbow, it narrows down to 6″.
 That’s smaller than most modern smartphones.

 How impressive is that!
 Yet, it has all the features the bigger brother Ravin R20 has.
 It has HeliCoil technology, it has a 360° rotatable cam system and also includes the incredible 400 FPS top speed.

 The key difference between the two is the size.
 This is way smaller than Ravin R20 in every regard possible.
 The included scope is the same illuminated 100 yards scope that also comes with Ravin R20.

 It’s a good scope.
-Instead of relying on the out-of-the-box calibration, try to calibrate this as the first thing.
+Instead of relying on out-of-the-box calibration, try to calibrate this as the first thing.
 Ravin R10 is not crazy expensive either.
 But it is expensive.
 I can assure you this crossbow will last you for years.
-If you take well care of it, may even last more than a decade.
+If you take good care of it, may even last more than a decade.